Charlotte Jordan: Career

-Jordan made her professional acting debut in an episode of The Bill broadcast in 2007, under the name of Charlie Evans.
-While under that name, she also portrayed the role of Serena in the Nickelodeon series Summer in Transylvania from 2011 to 2012.
-She was then selected to join a pop group formed by Geri Halliwell in 2012.
-In 2016, she began acting under the name Charlotte Jordan, and made her debut film appearance in Angel of Decay, as well as making an appearance in the BBC medical drama Casualty.
+Jordan started her professional acting career in an episode of The Bill broadcast in 2007; she was credited as Charlie Evans.
+She also portrayed Serena in the Nickelodeon series Summer in Transylvania under that name from 2011 to 2012.
+She was then selected, alongside to join a pop group formed by Geri Halliwell in 2012.
+Although she was with the group for more than two years, they never released a single and she said that the group went through many different names to the point the management called it "The Band".
+She added, "It was quite the learning curve" and later "realised [that] acting was what [she] wanted".
+In 2016, she began acting under the name Charlotte Jordan; she made her film debut in Angel of Decay and appeared in the BBC medical drama Casualty.
 In 2018, Jordan was cast in the Netflix drama series Free Rein as Gaby Grant; she portrayed the role for two series and also starred in Free Rein Christmas and Valentine-themed films.
+In 2019, Jordan co-wrote and produced a short film titled Tracks.